 In Moab head south on HWY 191, and turn Left on E 300 S. Turn right on Fourth St., then left on Mill Creek Dr. At the first stop sign you can continue straight to Sand Flats Recreation Area, but you’ll want to turn Right to continue on Mill Creek Rd.
 Drive 0.5 mile, then turn left onto Powerhouse Lane, which will turn into a dirt road.
 Drive to the very end to the parking lot and TH.

-Distance: 1 mile to the 1st natural waterfalls, 1 3/4 miles to the end of the trail
+Distance: 1 mile to waterfall, 1 3/4 miles to the end of the trail

 Elevation gain: 150 ft